 Why seek becoming a Certified Dog Trainer with IACP?

 This title verifies competence as a dog trainer with advanced skills.
-The IACP, acknowledges the struggles, dog trainers face when seeking assistance to help them further develop their dog training skills, due to lack of reliable referral.
-The intention for developing certifications is to create a valid evaluation to assess an individual dog trainer’s capability and proficiency.
+The IACP acknowledges the struggles dog trainers face when seeking assistance to help them further develop their dog training skills due to lack of reliable referral.
 The CDT portfolio assessment is designed to assess well-rounded Knowledge, Skills and Abilities (KSA) by recognizing a dog’s temperament, how to shape its behavior, and the ability to educate the dog’s owners.
 The portfolio assessment itself is a combination of written narrative reports and written client feedback that are reviewed by a panel of professional peers.
 Examples of topics and skills addressed in the portfolio are listed below with the most common elements listed in bold.
 Certificants are provided feedback at the end of the process from this peer review that maybe used to shape and improve their personal training approach.

 - How dogs learn